 - The University of Texas System Executive Vice Chancellor for Health Affairs.

-Proposals for establishment should describe the purpose and benefits of the ORU to the university the faculty members and other participants, research and other activity plans, space requirements and budget needs.
-Guidelines for proposals of Institutes and University Centers can be found on the EVP/CAO's website which shall also maintain a list of all such ORUs.
+Proposals for establishment should describe the purpose and benefits of the ORU to the university; the faculty members and other participants; research and other activity plans; space requirements and budget needs.
+Guidelines for proposals of institutes, university centers, and laboratories designated as ORUs can be found on the EVP/CAO's website which shall also maintain a list of all such ORUs.

-Proposals to name an Institute, University Center, or Non-ORU Center for an individual or entity must comply with HOOP Policy 65 Naming Policy.
+Proposals to name an ORU designated as an institute, university center, or laboratory for an individual or non-university entity must comply with HOOP Policy 65 Naming Policy.

-Each Institute or University Center must be headed by a director and must have an advisory committee/council that assists the director in setting the unit's goals and may assist by critically evaluating its effectiveness on a continuing basis.
+Each ORU must be headed by a director and must have an advisory committee/council that assists the director in setting the unit's goals and may assist by critically evaluating the unit’s effectiveness on a continuing basis.
 The creation of an advisory committee/council must be approved by The University of Texas System Board of Regents in accordance with the Regent's Rules and Regulations, Series 60302.